frees-io/freestyle/docs/src/main/tut/docs/slick/README.md

 # Slick integration

-It is easy to embed a slick program in a freestyle program using the _freestyle-slick_ module.
+It's easy to embed a slick program in a Freestyle program using the _freestyle-slick_ module.
 This module provides a very simple algebra with only one operation: `run`.
 Handlers for this algebra are available automatically when interpreting to `scala.concurrent.Future` or to any other target type for which an `AsyncContext` from the module `freestyle-async` is found implicitly.
 Freestyle already provides `AsyncContext` instances for `fs2.Task` in `freestyle-async-fs2` and `monix.eval.Task` in `freestyle-async-monix`.

 Here is an example that uses the Slick integration.